 From US Route 60, you will reach State Route 19 in Winona if you come from the west.
 You can then take SR 19 north to the northern areas of the park, or continue east to State Route 103 to visit Big Spring near Van Buren.
 Park Headquarters and Visitor Center are in Van Buren.
 If you follow US 60 from the east, you'll reach SR 103 first and then SR 19 about 20 miles further on.

-The park map, which can be downloaded here or requested from the park through our "Contact Us" link, is a very good road map of the local area.
+The park map, which can be requested from the park through our "Contact Us" link, is a very good road map of the local area.

 Getting Around the Park